roxma/SimpleAutoComplPop/README.md

 ## Configiration Options Explained

-- To disable SimpleAutoComplPop, add `let g:sacpEnable = 0` to your vimrc file.
+- To disable SACP, add `let g:sacpEnable = 0` to your vimrc file.
 - To enable the default auto-complete-popup behavior for php only, add `let g:sacpDefaultFileTypesEnable = {"php":1}` to your vimrc file.
 - **sacp#enableForThisBuffer** options: